vruusmann/blog/_posts/2014-05-15-jpmml_evaluator_api_prepare_evaluate.md

 This approach is the most versatile one.
 The variable `userArguments` could be any map-like data structure, including a query interface that fetches data interactively (e.g. prompts the end user).
 The application developer has full control over handling data preparation errors.

-Typically, the variable `pmmlArguments` is serializable using Java's serialization mechanism (i.e. the whole object graph implements the interface `java.io.Serializable`).
+Typically, the variable `pmmlArguments` is serializable using Java's serialization mechanism (i.e. the whole object graph implements the `java.io.Serializable` interface).
 This opens up the opportunity of developing distributed applications where data preparation and data evaluation are separated from each other.

 The method `Evaluator#prepare(FieldName, Object)` only deals with single-valued field values.
 A collection-valued field value must be subjected to data preparation element-wise.
 Application developers are advised to employ the utility method `org.jpmml.evaluator.EvaluatorUtil#prepare(Evaluator, FieldName, Object)` when handling a mix of single- and collection-valued field values.